-Students to be given time to individually think about/plan a 15-minute session of their choice on a skill required for the advanced open water environment (this could have been set up in the classroom as part of the introduction).
-The focus should be on developing technical/tactical aspects of a skill in a site specific sheltered environment, exploring how technical/tactical development in sheltered water is utilised to prepare for advanced water.
+Students to be given time to individually think about/plan a 15-minute session of their choice on a skill required for the advanced white water environment (this could have been set up in the classroom as part of the introduction).
+The focus should be on developing a technical skill in a site specific easy/moderate environment, exploring how technical development in easier water is utilised to prepare for advanced water.